rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

    [rust-lang/llvm-project repository].
 3. Fork the rust-lang/llvm-project repository.
 4. Check out the appropriate branch (typically named `rustc/a.b-yyyy-mm-dd`).
-5. Cherry-pick the upstream commit onto the branch.
+5. Add a remote for the upstream repository using
+   `git remote add upstream https://github.com/llvm/llvm-project.git` and fetch it using `git fetch upstream`.
+6. Cherry-pick the relevant commit(s) using `git cherry-pick -x`.
-6. Push this branch to your fork.
+7. Push this branch to your fork.
-7. Send a Pull Request to rust-lang/llvm-project to the same branch as before.
+8. Send a Pull Request to rust-lang/llvm-project to the same branch as before.
    Be sure to reference the Rust and/or LLVM issue that you're fixing in the PR description.
-8. Wait for the PR to be merged.
+9. Wait for the PR to be merged.
-9. Send a PR to rust-lang/rust updating the `src/llvm-project` submodule with your bugfix.
+10. Send a PR to rust-lang/rust updating the `src/llvm-project` submodule with your bugfix.
 This can be done locally with `git submodule update --remote src/llvm-project` typically.
-10. Wait for PR to be merged.
+11. Wait for PR to be merged.

 An example PR:
 [#59089](https://github.com/rust-lang/rust/pull/59089)